BillyZhaohengLi/SIEVE-vldb25/README.md

 ```

 ### Getting Datasets
 1. The yfcc-10M dataset is included with the Neurips'23 BigANN benchmark suite.
-The other 4 datasets (Paper, UQV, Sift, MSONG) can be downloaded from the [NHQ repository](https://github.com/YujianFu97/NHQ).
+The other 5 datasets (Paper, UQV, GIST, Sift, MSONG) can be downloaded from the [NHQ repository](https://github.com/YujianFu97/NHQ).
 2. Run the Python scripts in `data_query_attr_generators` to generate data attributes and query filters.
 3. Place the generated files (and the data) under the `biganntest/data` directory in appropriate subdirectories (e.g., `biganntest/data/sift` for SIFT).